Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

 \subsubsection{Weight Latent Diffusion Model}

 In the latent space, we instantiate the noise network $\epsilon_{\theta}$ using a transformer architecture.
-Conditioned on environmental information $e$, we inject this information into the network using adaptive layer norm (adaLN)~\cite{peebles2023scalable}, forming $\epsilon_{\theta}(x_n,n,c)$.
-Compared to performing diffusive generation directly on the heterogeneous weight graph, the latent space offers significant dimensionality reduction, which alleviates the computationally intensive nature of the diffusion process and simplifies the generation of representations.
+Conditioned on dynamics-informed $prompt$ (introduced in follow), we inject this information into the network using adaptive layer norm (adaLN)~\citep{peebles2023scalable}, forming $\epsilon_{\theta}(\mathbf{z}_n,n,prompt)$.
+Compared to performing diffusive generation directly on the raw weights~\citep{yuan2024spatio}, the latent space offers significant dimensionality reduction, which alleviates the computationally intensive nature of the diffusion process and simplifies the generation of representations.